 Metalchemy embeds green nanoparticles with powerful antimicrobial properties directly into biodegradable, plant-based packaging.
 These materials actively eliminate bacteria, fungi, and viruses, extending freshness for highly perishable products like meat, cheese, and fresh produce, all without petrochemical plastics.

-Alkeluk– Circular bio-based nanomaterials for fresh produce preservation
+Alkelux– Circular bio-based nanomaterials for fresh produce preservation

 Alkelux has developed a clean-label antimicrobial additive made from licorice industry byproducts.
 Incorporated into packaging, it extends the shelf life of fresh fruits and vegetables by up to seven days, with proven results in strawberries and blueberries.
 Unlike conventional additives that use heavy metals, Alkelux’s solution is fully biodegradable, safe for health, and aligned with circular economy principles.